gyan42/mozhi/docs/source/setup/prepare_data.md

-# Load and Prepare Data for UI
+# Load and Prepare Demo Data for UI

 - [MinIO](https://min.io/) is used as self hosted object store that is similar to S3.